odoo/odoo/doc/howto/howto_website.rst

           also template issues (see above) (enabled website to "fix")

+This will cause ``academy``'s index page to overwrite ``website``'s.

 Reload `your openerp`_.
-Your old index page is back, however none of the website edition tools are available.
+Your old index page is back.

+However, none of the website edition tools are available.
 That is because much of these tools are inserted and enabled by the website layout template.
-Let's use that instead of our own page structure:
+Let's use that layout instead of our own page
+structure:

 .. patch::